A purpose driven company stands for and acts on something bigger than its products and services.

 Other “fly greener” commitments include being a pioneer in bio jet fuel made from the stumps and branches left over from harvesting timber and reducing inflight waste through their recycling program.

-Sometimes business leaders believe they need to choose between purpose and profitability.
+Sometimes business leaders think they have to choose between purpose and profitability.

 CVS Pharmacy: demonstrates commitment to “health” by not selling tobacco products